PennyLaneAI/qml/README.md

 * All demos should include a summary below the title.
-  The summary should be 1-3 sentences that makes clear the goal and outcome of the tutorial, and links to any papers/resources used.
+  The summary should be 1-3 sentences that makes clear the goal and outcome of the demo, and links to any papers/resources used.

 * Code should be clearly commented and explained, either as a ReST-formatted comment or a standard Python comment.